Last Update: November 18, 2024

 Bowflex Treadmill 22

-This treadmill is great for a variety of activities, but it really shines for someone primarily training on the treadmill.
-If you plan to do the full gamut of runs–interval workouts, recovery runs, long runs–this treadmill can handle it all, even if your weekly mileage is marathon-training high.
-The Treadmill 22 offers subscription content, a textured tablet rack, and a great incline range of -5% to 20% for an assortment of ways to train.
+This treadmill is great for a variety of activities, but it shines for someone primarily training on the treadmill.
+If you plan to do the whole gamut of runs–interval workouts, recovery runs, long runs–this treadmill can handle it all, even if your weekly mileage is marathon-training high.

 Through the 22” touchscreen, you can access the JRNY platform.
 JRNY is free for the first year after your purchase of the Treadmill 22, making it one of the best free trials of any subscription fitness content.
 The JRNY platform gives you access to tons of studio and outdoor treadmill classes, radio stations, and entertainment apps like Netflix and Hulu.
 So if you want guided training or a way to make the treadmill more captivating, the Treadmill 22 has it.